quiltdata/quilt/docs/Advanced Features/workflows.md

 ## On data quality
 Under the hood, Quilt workflows use [JSON Schema](https://json-schema.org) to check that package metadata have the right *shape*.
-Metadata shape determines which keys are defined, their values, and the types of the values types.
+Metadata shape determines which keys are defined, their values, and the types of the values.

 Ensuring the quality of your data has long-lasting implications:
-1. Consistency - if labels and other metadata are do not use a consistent, controlled vocabulary, reuse becomes difficult and trust in data declines
+1. Consistency - if labels and other metadata don't use a consistent, controlled vocabulary, reuse becomes difficult and trust in data declines
 1. Completeness - if your workflows do not require users to include files, documentation, labels, etc. then your data is on its way towards becoming mystery